tc39/proposal-explicit-resource-management/README.md

 ### Interoperation and Customization

-The `DisposableStack` and `AsyncDisposableStack` classes also provid the ability to create a disposable resource from a simple callback.
+The `DisposableStack` and `AsyncDisposableStack` classes also provide the ability to create a disposable resource from a simple callback.
 This callback will be executed when the stack's disposal method is executed.

 The ability to create a disposable resource from a callback has several benefits: